What is Upward Inflection?

 Even though the origin of upward inflection remains uncertain, most people believe that the concept originated from the American West Coast, in Southern California.
 It is assumed that the pattern developed among the young women in the San Fernando Valley.

-In a 1982 song dubbed “Valley Girl” by Frank Zappa and his daughter Moon Unit, there is a style of speaking where sentences end with a question when it is not necessarily a question.
+In a 1982 song dubbed “Valley Girl” by Frank Zappa and his daughter Moon Unit, there is a style of speaking where sentences end as if a question when they are not necessarily a question.
 As a result, female fans of this music were labeled narcissistic since the pattern of the song ending with an upward intonation appeared to portray them as insecure and powerless.

 They also suggest that British expatriates traveling to the Southern Hemisphere might have borrowed the concept and have taken it back to the United Kingdom.